In the worlds of interior design and lifestyle, 2018 is set to be the year of lagom.

 Lagom can be applied to almost anything, as a long-term way to achieve a sustainable balanced, healthy and happy life.

 A few ways to introduce more lagom to your everyday:

-- Reduce your wasteful habits.
-Stop wasting food by buying too much and letting it go bad in your fridge.
+- Reduce any wasteful habits you might have.
+Stop wasting food by buying too much and letting it rot in your fridge.
 Keep leftovers to eat the following day.
 Repair broken clothing instead of throwing it away.

 - Set aside time to be thankful and spend time with loved ones.

 How can lagom be applied to interior design?

 Lagom has a special resonance with interior decoration.

 Think: an uncluttered, minimalistic living space with just the right amount of cosiness.
 After all, uncluttered spaces do wonders to ease the hectic mind, and in today’s world, with our busy lifestyles, lagom can be a useful mantra to keep to hand.